 South Korea aims to become the world's fifth largest vaccine producer by the year 2025.

-President Moon Jae-in affirmed the goal on Thursday while chairing an inaugural meeting of the preparatory committee that will lead the country's efforts to become a global COVID-19 vaccine production hub.
+And President Moon Jae-in affirmed this goal on Thursday, chairing the inaugural meeting of the preparatory committee.

-"Over the next five years, we plan to invest 2.2 trillion won (US$ 1.9 billion) by designating vaccines as one of the three national strategic technology areas along with semiconductors and batteries.
+"For the next five years, we plan to invest 2.2 trillion won (US$ 1.9 billion).
 We will vastly expand tax benefits for research and development and facility investment, while boosting the production capacity of local companies through self-reliance regarding the production and technology of necessary parts, materials and equipment."

-To that end, the government plans to train more than 2-hundred medical scientists, 10-thousand experts in clinical trials and 2-thousand specialists in bio-production every year.
+To that end, the government plans to foster over 2-hundred medical scientists, 10-thousand experts in clinical trials and 2-thousand experts in bio-production every year.

-President Moon also highlighted the need to produce vaccines developed locally to achieve vaccine sovereignty, saying that South Korea is expected to commercialize its first homegrown vaccine by the first half of next year.
+President Moon also highlighted the need to produce local vaccines for vaccine sovereignty saying that South Korea is expected to commercialize its first domestic vaccine by the first half of next year.